 - Securities Fraud – Securities fraud encompasses a broad array of deceptive practices related to the selling and trading of securities.
 Common violations involve inducing investors to purchase securities based on misrepresentations or omissions, misleading corporate disclosures, ‘pump and dump’ market manipulation schemes, and insider trading.

 - Motor Vehicle Safety Violations – We as a country love cars.
 Because we spend so much time in our vehicles for work and leisure it’s important that they are built to exacting standards, otherwise people end up injured or worse.
 Defective tires, faulty ignitions, and unsafe airbags are just a few examples of unsafe consumer products.

 Employees are often in the best position to bring forward nonpublic information concerning an employer’s illegal activities.
 As an incentive to do so, the federal government has created a Whistleblower Program in many U.S. industries that reward whistleblowers in the form of significant monetary compensation for taking the risk of blowing the whistle.
 Over 20 whistleblower laws exist, some of which are discussed below.
-These laws are complex and you need to speak with an experienced whistleblower lawyer serving Nashville to know your legal claims.
+These laws are complex and you need to speak with an experienced Nashville whistleblower lawyer to understand your legal rights.